pgolab/mosaic-maker-opencv-python/README.md

 *OpenCV* functions in a fun, exciting way, not to build the best mosaic creation algorithm available.
 On the bright side, it is pretty fast :-)

-The exact description of the algorithm is in notebooks (see the the next section for details).
+You can find a description of the algorithm is in the Jupyter notebooks (see the next section for details).

 ## How to use this repository?

 The master branch contains a basic algorithm structure without crucial parts implemented.
-Instead, you will find `ToDo` items describing what should be implemented in their place together with links to the documentation when needed.
+Instead, you will find `ToDo` items describing what should be implemented in their place together with links to the documentation.

 Jupyter notebooks describe step-by-step implementation instructions (you can find them in the `notebooks` directory).
 Implementing the solution by following